 The Bracelet Everyone Is Wearing Right Now

-Full of intrinsic and sentimental value, the tennis bracelet is an investment piece you’ll never, ever tire of.
+Full of intrinsic and sentimental value, the diamond tennis bracelet is an investment piece you’ll never, ever tire of.

 Just like a Hermès Birkin bag, or a pair of Manolo Blahnik shoes, the diamond tennis bracelet is forever timeless and always in style.
 Dating back to the 1920s (when it was called an ‘eternity bracelet’), women would pile them up their wrists as part of their highly embellished ‘flapper’ style of evening dress.
 Also known as a diamond line bracelet, it became a jewellery wardrobe staple throughout the 20th century, especially during the disco era when people were beginning to dress down and wear denim with diamonds.
 However, it was in the late 1970s that the tennis bracelet, as we now know it, was reborn.

-Fast forward four decades and the sculptural simplicity of the tennis bracelet holds true, making it one of the hardest-working pieces in any jewellery collection.
+Fast forward four decades and the sculptural simplicity of the diamond tennis bracelet holds true, making it one of the hardest-working pieces in any jewellery collection.
 It’s smart enough for the office, and glamorous enough for black-tie dinners; adding the perfect amount of sparkle to any outfit.
 It’s also truly versatile – stack it with the right timepiece, or a multitude of bangles and chain bracelets to really up your eclectic wrist game.
 Or wear it on its own with a little black dress for the embodiment of the iconic phrase ‘less is more’.

 When looking for the right bracelet for you, “choose one that flows with the contours and curves of your wrist,” says Zena K’dor, Creative Director of House of K’dor.
 “You want it to become an everyday piece that you never take off.
 Just have fun; a tennis bracelet is so comfortable that you forget you have it on.”